thadoe/Digital_projects_in_Verilog_SystemC/README.md

 # Verilog_HDL_projects-
 Inference Design, Behavioral simulations, and Hardware Implementation.

-This is repository for some of my hardware projects.
+This is repository for some of my FPGA projects.
 All codes are simulated and verified on testbench or on hardware.

 Software: Xilinx Vivado 2020.1 and 2018